yoavweiss/Responsive-Image-Container/README.md

 * Simple diff - something like [this proposal](http://fremycompany.com/BG/2012/Responsive-Image-Protocol-proposal-908/)
 can work great for resolution switching
- - Can also be extended with better extrapolation algorithms, such as [this one](http://www.wisdom.weizmann.ac.il/~vision/SingleImageSR.html)
+ - Maybe can be extended with better extrapolation algorithms, such as [this one](http://www.wisdom.weizmann.ac.il/~vision/SingleImageSR.html)
 * Placing the lower layer as an image fragment in the layer above it -